hopeworld07/hopeworld07/README.md

 #### I am a Game Developer

 I'm Yamini.
 I do Game Development and 3D modeling.
 I enjoy working on all kinds of projects and learning along the way.
-I also enjoy UI UX, Graphic design, and creative content writing in general.
+I also enjoy RPA and creative content writing in general.

 My current obsession is with physics engines in Game Development.
 I am creating a 2D physics engine with C# and testing it with Monogame.
 I am very intrigued by how we make realistic simulations and tweak them according to demand.